 Trial Search Results

-This Phase 3 study will evaluate the efficacy and safety of 1 mg/kg IV infusions of SBC-102 (sebelipase alfa) administered every other week in patients with late onset lysosomal acid lipase (LAL) deficiency (cholesteryl ester storage disease).
+This Phase 3 study evaluated the efficacy and safety of 1 milligram/kilogram (mg/kg) intravenous (IV) infusions of SBC-102 (sebelipase alfa) administered every other week (qow) in participants with late onset lysosomal acid lipase deficiency (LAL-D) (cholesteryl ester storage disease [CESD]).

-Late onset LAL Deficiency is an underappreciated cause of cirrhosis, liver failure and dyslipidemia.
-There is currently no standard treatment for LAL Deficiency other than supportive care.
-Enzyme replacement therapy (ERT) may be a potential new treatment option for LAL Deficiency patients.
+Late-onset LAL-D is an underappreciated cause of cirrhosis, liver failure and dyslipidemia.
+There is currently no standard treatment for LAL-D other than supportive care.
+Enzyme replacement therapy may be a potential new treatment option for LAL-D participants.

 Stanford is currently accepting patients for this trial.